 Play a kid-favorite game with a twist: Instead of assigning each square a number, add in a different letter!
 Mix up the letters for more of a challenge.
 As your child lands on each square, have them call out which letter they’re standing on.

 3. Play a Game of Letter I-Spy

 As you’re going about your day, give your child a letter to look for.
-Can they see the letter “U” or “H” when you’re driving to KinderCare?
-Is there a multitude of “A”s or “T”s in the grocery store?
+Can they see the letter “U” or “H” when you’re walking around your neighborhood?
 As your child gets more familiar with the letters, have them point out whatever letter catches their eye!

 4. Grab a Flyswatter and Whack at Some Letters

 Have your child write out some uppercase and lowercase letters on different pieces of paper and hand over a flyswatter.
 Call out different letters, and let your child whack, whack, whack at the correct letter!